 Obviously, we have a great appreciation for the sentimental value of a Wing bow.
 Bob’s personal collection is proudly displayed in the lobby of our Jacksonville facility.
-However, determining a build date for any given Wing model typically requires a “best guest”.
+However, determining a build date for any given Wing model typically requires a “best guess”.
 The records for those bows have long since vanished, and the numbering system changed several times during Wing Archery’s duration.
 Occasionally, the serial number will suggest a “reverse” month and year that the bow was built.
 But more often, the numbers were randomized and lend very little information as to the born-on date of the bow.

 This is another vague area.
-As with any “collectible”, a Wing bow is worth precisely the amount of money a buyer will pay and a seller will accept.
+As with any collectible, a Wing bow is worth precisely the amount of money a buyer will pay and a seller will accept.
 Obviously, cosmetics and shootability factor into the amount, but we rarely offer an opinion.
-While there are a few models that are considered “rare” (such as the Presentation II Short Handle – especially in half Micarta, half Brazilian Rosewood), the majority of the Wing collectibles we see today are still available in great volume.
+While there are a few models that are considered “rare” (such as the Presentation II Short Handle – especially in half Micarta, half Brazilian Rosewood), the majority of the Wing collectibles we see today are still available in great volume, which can sometimes serve to dilute the perceived value of the owner.

 That is correct.
 Bob introduced the first detachable limb bow in 1961 with the Presentation II model, an overnight success, a forerunner to the takedown bows on the market today, and considered by many collectors to be the best recurve ever built.